In Turkey and Turkmenistan, children go door-to-door for Ramadan singing and asking for a gift (like candy or coins).

 If anyone can share the Turkmen lyrics to this song, please comment below or email me.
 We’d also love to learn in which other countries kids go door-to-door for Ramadan and what other Ramadan traditions there are for kids.

 This article was posted on Monday, February 16th, 2015 at 3:34 pm and is filed under Countries & Cultures, Holiday Songs, Holidays Around the World, Languages, Questions, Ramadan, Ramadan Songs, Readers Questions, Turkey, Turkish, Turkmen, Turkmenistan, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.